 - Make your thumbnail file sizes as small as possible.
 It may be worth letting quality slide in favor of a lower file size here.
 Remember, the cumulative impact of your thumbnails will have a huge impact on your page load time.

 - Vary your alt attribute text as to not duplicate text that you would use for the bigger versions of the same image.
 As a matter of fact, make your alt text wildly different.
 The last thing you want is the thumbnail being indexed instead of the larger image.
 A case could be made to leave out the alt text entirely.

 7. Use image sitemaps

 Web crawlers can’t crawl images that are not called out specifically in the webpage source code.
 So, in order to let crawlers know about unidentified images, you must list their location in an image sitemap.

 You can insert the following line in your robots.txt file, showing the path to your sitemap:

 Or you can submit the sitemap to Google using the Search Console.

 Google has many guidelines for image publishing, which may help your website rank higher on SERPs.
 In addition, you can use Google sitemaps to give Google more information about the images on your website, which can help Google find more of your images than it would on its own.

-Using sitemaps doesn't guarantee that your images will get indexed by Google, but it’s certainly a positive step towards image SEO.
+Using sitemaps doesn’t guarantee that your images will get indexed by Google, but it’s certainly a positive step toward image SEO.
 Google Webmaster Tools has many suggestions for correctly formatting your sitemap.